We are

 A simple idea turned into a moonshot project

-Research shows the majority of plastic in the gyres by mass is currently in the larger debris.
+Research shows the majority of plastic in the gyres (by mass) is made up of larger debris.
 By removing the plastic while most of it is still large, we prevent it from breaking down into dangerous microplastics.

 Leadership